leiflindwall/AES-DES-Encryption/README.md

     <CIPHER NAME> : Name of the cipher to use.
 Valid names are:
         AES
         DES
-    <KEY> : The encryption key to use.
+    <KEY> : The encryption key to use - must be 16 characters.
     <ENC/DEC> : Choose wheter to encrypt or decrypt, respectively.
     <INPUT FILE> : the file from which to read the input.
     <OUTPUT FILE> : the file to which the output shall be written